arnoo/git-deliver/README.md

 Where `<path_to_clone>` is the path to the root of the git clone you just made.

-Note that Git-deliver has only been tested on Windows (msys) and Linux so far.

 Windows
 -------

 To use Git-deliver on Windows, you'll need to copy the libintl-8.dll and getopt.exe from the "msys" folder of the git-deliver clone to your "C:\Program Files (x86)\Git\bin" or "C:\Program Files\Git\bin".
 These are files from the MinGW project (http://www.mingw.org/) which are included with Git-deliver for convenience.

+OSX
+---

+OSX users need to install GNU getopt from Macports (`port install getopt`)

 BSD
 ---

-BSD users need to install GNU getopts (cd /usr/ports/misc/getopt/ && sudo make install)
+BSD users need to install GNU getopt (`cd /usr/ports/misc/getopt/ && sudo make install`)

 A simple example (TL;DR)